In conjunction with Innovation Company’s study on the future of blogging.

 Another thing I’ve noticed is that blogging is not just about blogging as in the content – it’s also about the amount of followers you have.
 This is where I fail miserably.
 I have nearly 3,000 combined followers across all my social media which is nothing compared to some mummy bloggers out there who have over 10,000 followers per social media platform.
 Brands love it and so do the public; the more followers you have the more ‘respect’ you have online.
 Having a big social media following will give you that “influencer” status which will make you look very attractive to brands.

 The good thing is that nowadays even the little guys like me can get recognised for blogging.
-If your social media or blog following isn’t as high but your readers or followers are very engaged with your posts, that has a better conversion and can give you a bog advtange over a blog that has more followers but less engagement.
+If your social media or blog following isn’t as high but your readers or followers are very engaged with your posts, that has a better conversion and can give you an advantage over a bigger blog that has more followers but less engagement.
 For example… (math lesson time!) you have 10,000 followers and only 100 liked your post, that’s a conversion of 1%.
 However, if you have 1,000 followers and 100 liked your post… that’s a conversion of 10%.
 See how good the stats look now?

-Say hello to micro-influencer marketing!
+Say hello to the micro-influencer!

-Thank it.
-Praise it.
-Salute to it.
+Hurrah!
 The rise in demand for micro-influencers means we can all get a piece of the blogging-influencer pie, no matter how big or small your blog following is.
 Yay! 🙂

 I think mummy bloggers will continue to stick around for a while.
 There’s always going to be a new mum searching for parenting advice and what better way to get it than from a mummy blogger?
 Mummy bloggers are also venturing out into vlogging, podcasting, hosting blog conferences, workshops and even offering their blogging success tips online to connect more with their readers and give them that little bit ‘extra’.
 I think this innovative way of thinking is what will help them stay ahead of competition and stay in the game for the long haul.